joedski/musings/Javascript/Programming Dojo/Kata 2019-07-29 - Visit ALL THE AIRPORTS.md

 Pretty sure this already exists somewhere as an algorithm, and that there's a name for it.
 First, though, I wanna try do devise a concrete solution myself.

-First thing to note is that the "lexicographyically smallest" stipulation is really the least important thing: it's only there to ensure a single unique answer.
+First thing to note is that the "lexicographically smallest" stipulation is really the least important thing: it's only there to ensure a single unique answer.
 The "Traverse all edges or die, starting at given source node" thing is really the meat of the problem.

 I think something like this will work: